Minors and Certificates

-A minor allows a student to specialize in a discipline outside their major.
+A minor allows you to specialize in a discipline outside of your major.
 To pursue a minor, you must first be enrolled in a bachelor’s degree program and file a Curriculum Add/Drop Form with the Registrar's Office to declare the minor.
 We recommend that you begin your minor studies as early as possible in your academic career.

 Travel the world while you earn college credit!
-Choose to earn a minor in Global Business and integrate a study abroad or faculty led travel experience with business, economics, and foreign language courses.
-Earning this minor will give you an edge over other job applicants after graduation as well as provide a life-shaping experience in another culture.
+Earn a minor in global business and combine a study-abroad or faculty-led travel experience with business, economics, and foreign language courses.
+You’ll gain an edge in your post-college career search or in entering the Peace Corps—and have a life-changing experience in another culture.

 The School of Business and Economics offers three certificate programs.
-Both programs are available to degree-seeking students and are interdisciplinary, drawing upon the expertise of the Department of Cognitive and Learning Sciences and the School of Forest Resources and Environmental Science.
+All are available to degree-seeking students and are interdisciplinary, drawing upon the expertise of the Department of Cognitive and Learning Sciences and the School of Forest Resources and Environmental Science.

 The economics minor is available to students seeking major certification in another Michigan Tech secondary education program.
-Similar to the Economics Education Major Certification, this program will prepare students for certification as an economics teacher in the state of Michigan.
-Download the Economics Education minor requirements.
+Similar to the Economics Education Major Certification, this program will prepare you for certification as an economics teacher in the state of Michigan.

 Manage the world’s resources!
 A certificate in industrial forestry is a great option for students in both the Schools of Business and Economics and Forestry and Environmental Science.
 Gain a working knowledge of the forestry and wood products industries while acquiring fundamental business, management, and leadership skills.